-Step 4 gives you the opportunity to share with everyone what you use IE for, and share any hints and tips to get the most out of your browser.
+Step five on this page gives you the opportunity to share with everyone what you use IE for, and share any hints and tips to get the most out of your browser.

-Step 5 enables you to jump directly to the contributions from other visitors.
+Step fix enables you to jump directly to the contributions from other visitors.
 Take a look.
 You may find out something new!